-In view of the circumstances referred to above, the directors are satisfied that sufficient financial resources will be generated by Company or received from its ultimate parent entity, Royal BAM Group BV, for the foreseeable future.
+In view of the assessment performed, the Directors are satisfied that sufficient financial resources will be generated by the Company or received from its ultimate parent entity, Royal BAM Group n.v., to enable the Company to continue in operation and meet its liabilities as they fall due for the period to 30 June 2023.
 Accordingly, the directors of the Company believe that it is appropriate to adopt the going concern basis in preparing the financial statements.